 Photo of Stephen R. Chuk Stephen R. Chuk

-Stephen Chuk is a senior counsel in Proskauer’s Antitrust and Sports Groups.
+Stephen Chuk is a partner in Proskauer’s Antitrust and Sports Groups.
 He advises companies in complex multidistrict litigation, cartel cases, and compliance matters.
-Stephen also counsels individuals and corporate clients facing criminal and regulatory investigations by the U.S. Department of Justice, Federal…
+Stephen also counsels individuals and corporate clients facing criminal and regulatory investigations by the U.S. Department of Justice, Federal Trade…

-Stephen Chuk is a senior counsel in Proskauer’s Antitrust and Sports Groups.
+Stephen Chuk is a partner in Proskauer’s Antitrust and Sports Groups.
 He advises companies in complex multidistrict litigation, cartel cases, and compliance matters.
 Stephen also counsels individuals and corporate clients facing criminal and regulatory investigations by the U.S. Department of Justice, Federal Trade Commission, and state attorneys general.

 Stephen has extensive experience advising on antitrust matters involving alleged claims of price fixing, monopolization, group boycott, and bid rigging across a wide range of industries, including fintech, sports, agriculture, and health care.
 In addition, he advises on consumer protection matters involving marketing practices and false advertising.